sahir247/ML-Dataset-Converter/README.md

 Notes:

 - Model weights (Ultralytics/TorchVision) download on first use.
 If offline, use the app’s `Download Models` button later when online, or place the `.pt` files next to the EXE or in your working directory.
-- TensorFlow is only required for TFRecord export; if it fails to install on your Python/Windows version, remove it from `requirements2.txt` and other features will still work.
+- TensorFlow is only required for TFRecord export; if it fails to install on your Python/Windows version, remove it from `requirements.txt` and other features will still work.
 - Some systems may prompt for Visual C++ runtime; follow the prompt once if needed.

 ### PATH warnings (Windows)